 The benefits of the new dyeing process are very high also in water footprint.
-The complete reduction is 68%, compared to standard process realised for 20 years.
+The complete reduction is over 83% (compared to standard process realised for 20 years), with a reduction of 41% due to technological implementations performed from 2013 to 2015.
 There is a correspondent benefit also on eutrophication: less water consumed implies less water to wastewater treatment plant.